Arcadia-Science/noveltree/README.md

 ---

+## Credits

+NovelTree was originally written by Arcadia Science.

 ## Feedback, contributions, and reuse

 We try to be as open as possible with our work and make all of our code both available and usable.